masagrator/PortalNXSideLoader/README.md

 3. If it exists, redirect call to `fopen()` with correct path starting with `rom:/`

 There were 2 issues with this solution:
 - not all files are using this function.
 From tests only files that have hardcoded path starting with "nxcontent" are passed through different functions.
-It seems there is not many of them (around dozen) and only important one in my opinion was `rom_boot_params.txt` so I have hooked function reading this file and redesigned it to load file from SD card.
+It seems there is not many of them (around dozen in Portal 1) and only important one in my opinion was `rom_boot_params.txt` so I have hooked function reading this file and redesigned it to load file from SD card.
 - `fopen_nx()` is dependent on mounted path.
 So it can change mounted path to `game.zip/nxcontent/` and pass to fopen_nx rest of path.
 As I didn't want to add additional overhead since checking what is mounted needs some work, solution is just to put folders from nxcontent into romfs root.

 # Compilation